gdennie/toml/toml.md

 If you include only the time portion of an
-[RFC 3339](https://tools.ietf.org/html/rfc3339) formatted date-time, it will represent that time of day without any relation to a specific day or any offset or timezone.
+[RFC 3339](https://tools.ietf.org/html/rfc3339) formatted date-time, it will represent that time of day without any relation to a specific day or timezone.

 ```toml
 lt1 = 07:32:00